mocca-gift/mocca/README.md

-# Ruby on Rails Tutorial: "hello, world!"
+# Mocca is gift recomendation application"

 This is the first application for the
 [*Ruby on Rails Tutorial*](http://www.railstutorial.org/)